socketsupply/nat-traversal-spec/SPEC.md

       - If `currentTime` - `lastPongReceived` > `keepalive` * `1.5`, the peer is Inactive
       - Otherwise the peer is considered Active
     - IF there is an interface change, the NAT type is re-evaluated and the function returns
-    - IF the time ellapsed is greater than a single cycle of the interval, a wakeup event is emitted
+    - IF the time ellapsed is greater than a single cycle of the interval
+      - FOR every peer in this `.peers` map, send `MsgPing`
+      - FOR every swarm in this `.swarms` map, send `MsgJoin`
     - The NAT type is not well defined, it is re-evaluated

 ### NAT Evaluation